msulaksh/LUIS_Chatbot_Data/README.md

 Note: When newly created, let all the uncategorised user intents reach into "None", and keep checking for the same intent for newly asked questions, and then filter out those into categories or create a new one.

+Add/Edit data, Train your LUIS model and then properly publish it, unless you publish it, no changes will be reflected.

 Thanks.